This Birthday Piggy CCS503 Double

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

-It's Tuesday and time for a new challenge over at CAS Colours & Sketches.
-Jeanne is hosting this month and this week it's a colour challenge:
+It's Tuesday and time for a new challenge over at CAS Colours & SketchesThis week's challenge is a sketch challenge and Cecile has asked that we overlay an image and background element:

 Here's the low-down on today's card: